JITESH1101/RISC-V-SoC-Tapeout---PHASE-2/Task_VCS_DC_TOPO/README.md

 ## 7. Synopsys SolvNet References

-As mandated[^11], Synopsys SolvNet was utilized for:
+As mandated, Synopsys SolvNet was utilized for:

 - **VCS Error Codes**: Looking up Error-[IND] to understand stricter SystemVerilog variable declaration rules compared to iverilog
 - **DC Blackbox Flows**: Researching the correct usage of `is_black_box` attributes vs `set_dont_touch` to ensure macros were not optimized away
-- **OTP Resolution**: Collaborated via WhatsApp for real-time OTP access when SolvNet credentials required 2FA[^12]

 ---